 It is of popular opinion that hens will only lay for 2 years.
-After this point they no longer lay eggs and are nothing more than chicken stock in terms of value.
+After this point they no longer lay and are nothing more than chicken stock in terms of value.
 This is not true.
 The truth is that once a hen starts to lay eggs, she will lay dependably for the first two years.
-After that point, she still lays but maybe not to the tune of one egg a day as she did in her earlier years.
+After that point, she still lay, but not to the tune of one egg a day as she did in her earlier years.
 A hen will lay eggs for as long as she lives.

-You see, even at their advanced age, they still lay eggs.
+Even at their advanced age, they still lay eggs.
 The assumption that a hen will only lay for the first 2 years of her life is unfounded.
 She will lay eggs till the day she dies.

 The question then becomes, what to do with our hens that are so advanced in age that they no longer lay eggs.
 My 5 “Golden Girls” are not far from this point.
-I expect next year I will have collected the last egg from my Buff Orphington ladies.
+I expect next year I will have collected the last egg from my Buff Orpington ladies.
 At this point I will consider them officially in “Hentirement”.
 Hentirement is the time in a hens life where she has officially stopped laying but still has much to offer beyond eggs.

-Here on The Kuntry Klucker Farm all may ladies and gents will live out their natural lives under the loving care of their keepers.
+Here on The Kuntry Klucker Farm, all may ladies and gents will live out their natural lives under the loving care of their keepers.
 Just because a hen stops laying eggs does not mean that she is worthless.
 Hens can contribute in many ways beyond the humble egg.

 So, what can a hen who has reached “hentirement” offer you may ask.
 She can produce in many ways.
 For example, I have found that my older hens make excellent mothers.
-Since they no longer have to use their energy for laying eggs they focus their efforts elsewhere.
+Since they no longer have to use their energy for laying eggs, they focus their efforts elsewhere.
 I have found that when I bring a new batch of chicks to the backyard, my older ladies are the first to show them the ropes.
-Taking them to all the hot spots around the yard such as the dust bathing holes, water coolers, good sun bathing location, the feed buffet, introducing them to the best roosters and more.
+Taking them to all the hot spots around the yard, dust bathing holes, water coolers, good sun bathing location, the feed buffet, introducing them to the best roosters and more.
 My older ladies have even adopted a few chicks and raised them for me.
 To read this story click here.

 Additionally, I find that my older girls make the best lap chickens.
-No longer distracted by the needs of egg laying they become better companions.
-Instead of focusing on the necessities that go with egg laying they have more time to spend and bond with their keeper.
+No longer distracted by the needs of egg laying, they become better companions.
+Instead of focusing on the necessities that go with egg laying, they have more time to spend and bond with their keeper.
 Thus, my older ladies are the lap chickens of the flock.
 Not only is it adorable to be claimed by the hen, the younger generations see this and model their behavior.
-Thus my subsequent broods are friendlier and more personable towards their keepers.
+Thus, my subsequent broods are friendlier and more personable towards their keepers.

 Finally, an older hen who has seen and lived through it all are the zen masters of the flock.
 No longer spring chickens learning the ropes of life, they are the pros of what it means to be a chicken.
 My older girls are the calmest members of the flock, nothing surprises them.
-They know the dangers of life and help others avoid them, they know and roll with the changing seasons and weather patterns.
+They know the dangers of life and help others avoid them.
+They know and roll with the changing seasons and weather patterns.
 They are the wisdom barring members of the flock.

 Above all, they deserve all the honor and respect that is due them.
 They nourished me with their life during their laying years, it is my turn to nourish them during their twilight years.
 My older girls are the gems of my flock.
 They shine bright as they have been polished by the trials of life.
 For a backyard chicken to make it to the ripe old age of 10 is a feat that defies all the odds.
-I don’t know how much time they have left but I do know this, they will live the rest of their life grazing on bugs and bathing in the sun glistening like the gems they are.
+I don’t know how much time they have left but I do know this; they will live the rest of their life grazing on bugs and bathing in the sun glistening like the gems they are.

-I hope you have enjoyed this post and possibly even helped you decide what to do after your ladies no longer lay eggs.
+I hope you have enjoyed this post.
+Hopefully, I offered suggestions on how your hens can be productive past their laying years.
 It’s a personal decision for each and every chicken keeper.
 For me, allowing my ladies to live out their post laying years in “hentirement” is the decision I have made for my ladies.

 The girls and I want to wish everyone a Merry Kluckmas and an egg-cellant new year!